koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 1. In the block explorer you're taken to, copy the address where your funds were **sent to**
    - This destination address is handled by NEAR Intents
    - For UTXO chains, this would be the Output address, not the Change address
-1. Visit the [NEAR Intents explorer]
+1. Enter `https://explorer.near-intents.org/transactions/` in your browser, appending the destination address from the previous step to the URL
-1. In the search box, enter the address obtained in the previous step
+   - For example, if the destination address in the previous step was `abc123456`, you would visit `https://explorer.near-intents.org/transactions/abc123456`
-1. If you swap was done through NEAR Intents, you should be shown details of your swap
+1. If your swap was done through NEAR Intents, you should be shown details of your swap
 1. If your swap is not found, try the next protocol/path below

 ## Maya Protocol procedure